-Graduates say, “We have the sociological knowledge, but how do we apply it in the field?”
-“How do we practice sociology in Pakistan?”
+Graduates say, “We have sociological knowledge, but how do we apply it in the field?”
+“How are we practicing sociology in Pakistan?”

 Challenges of Practicing Sociology in Pakistan

 “Jack of all trades and a master of none” is a dilemma of almost every graduate except for those who have had the opportunity to define their interest in their discipline by the end of their undergraduate studies.

 This is done either through selection of a major—i.e., Sociology in my case—or through research work where most enthusiastic students choose topics that feed their curiosity.
 For instance, I predefined my research interests in the area of psychosocial development and rehabilitation using a multi-systemic approach.
 The challenge begins when the graduated sociology student steps into the job market where the interviewer asks them about what makes them eligible to apply for a certain position, which commonly are Human Resources, Administration, Public Relation, to name a few.